Sticky Five-Spice Chicken

 Cooking Tips

 Customize your sauce: Like with most recipes, use the ingredients and instructions as a guide and adjust as you go.
 If you prefer your sauce a little less sweet, feel free to omit or lessen the amount of honey.
-For a little kick, you can also try spooning in some chili oil or flakes.
+For a little kick, you can also try adding some chili oil or flakes.
+If you’d like it more saucy, you can also double the ingredients.

-Be careful to not overly reduce your sauce.
-If you let the sauce simmer for too long (or if you reduce it too quickly on too high of a heat), the sauce can get extremely bitter and too sticky (which can end up becoming gummy when cooled).
+Don’t overcook your sauce!: If you let the sauce simmer for too long (or if you reduce it too quickly on too high of a heat), the sauce can get extremely bitter and too sticky (which can end up becoming gummy when cooled).
 Remember that the sauce will continue to thicken as it cools!

 FAQs (Frequently Asked Questions)